feenix100/anti_user_button/README.md

 ### Development Journey

 I spent a few hours collaborating with ChatGPT, iterating through multiple versions before finalizing the script.
 After generating the Python script, I used ChatGPT to rewrite it in HTML/JavaScript and several other languages.
+Rewriting the code in other programming languages only took a few minutes.
-The code was generated with the help of ChatGPT 3.5 - 2024.
+The code was generated with the help of ChatGPT 3.5 -Free Version - 2024.

 ---